Violation of Rules of Relations between Military Personnel – Article 406

-Services of a Criminal Military Lawyer under Article 406 of the Criminal Code of Ukraine - Violation of Statutory Rules of Relations between Military Personnel.
+Legal defense by a lawyer under Article 406 of the Criminal Code of Ukraine

 The military, as an institution, operates under a strict code of conduct and discipline essential for maintaining order and achieving operational effectiveness.
 The Criminal Code of Ukraine addresses various offenses that can disrupt this order, including violations of the statutory rules of relations between military personnel.
 Article 406 specifically targets these violations, aiming to uphold the integrity and discipline within the armed forces.
 In this context, the role of a criminal military lawyer becomes crucial.